 Strength: The Texas Essential Knowledge and Skills (TEKS) are the standards that drive instruction.
 The components of Balanced Literacy and the Daily 5, Saxon Phonics, and Texas Go Math and/or Daily 3 for Math guide the instruction in ELAR and Math.
 Hands-on Science and Social Studies lessons are incorporated.
 Small group tutoring and interventions are provided for students in need of assistance.
 Students in need of intervention can participate in Raider Camp reading and math groups.
 Activities and enrichment for gifted students are given.
 CBAs, formative assessments, summative assessments, TPRI, and Fountas and Pinnell are assessments administered to students.
-The use of Into Reading ELA Series, Saxon Phonics, Fusion Science, Texas Go Math, Studies Weekly, and teacher created materials for specific lessons.
+The use of Into Reading ELA Series, Saxon Phonics, Fusion Science, Science Lab lessons, Texas Go Math, Studies Weekly, and teacher created materials for specific lessons.
+Teachers incorporate STEM (Science, Technology, Engineering and Math) stations in the classrooms.
+Teachers have received grants from the educational foundation to implement innovative ideas and activities.
 Students with Individualized Educational Plans (IEP's) and/or 504 plans are instructed according to these plans with appropriate modifications and accommodations.
 Weakness: There is a need for a more effective and useful Math program.